THE PROPHECY

 Daniel 12:11, says that from the time that the sacrifice is caused to cease and the abomination of desolation is set up (until the end) will be one thousand two hundred and ninety days (1290 divided by 360 = 3 1/2 years + an extra 30 days) We don't know what that extra 30 days is about.
 It is still a mystery.

-Daniel 12:12, says that there will be one thousand three hundred and thirty-five days until a day when all who arrive in Israel will be called blessed (1335 divided by 360 = 3 1/2 years + an extra 75 days) Probably this is referring to a particular red-letter day that will occur in the Millennial Kingdom of Christ calculated from the day that the sacrifice was stopped by Antichrist at the middle of the Tribulation.
+Daniel 12:12, says that there will be one thousand three hundred and thirty-five days until a day when all who arrive in Israel will be called blessed (1335 divided by 360 = 3 1/2 years + an extra 75 days) Probably this is referring to a particular red-letter day that will occur in the Millennial Kingdom of Christ calculated from the day that the sacrifice was stopped by Antichrist in the middle of the Tribulation.

-In conclusion, Daniel 9:24-27, is the prophecy where the foundation for the seven year Tribulation is well laid.
+In conclusion, Daniel 9:24-27 is the prophecy where the foundation for the seven year Tribulation is well laid.
 It's already fulfilled predictions and time periods are precise and beyond question.
 There is only one piece of the puzzle that lies yet unfulfilled ... namely, its final 70th week (7 years).

-In addition, there are the other scriptures above that predict its three and a half year segments.
+In addition, there are the other scriptures mentioned above that predict its three and a half year segments.
 Together, these scriptures clearly show that the length of the Tribulation will be seven years.

 Just a couple more comments before we leave this chapter...